Ares-Developers/Ares-docs/new/buildings/passablestructures.rst

 :tagdef:`[BuildingType]IsPassable=boolean`
   Whether the cells the building occupies can still be entered or stood on by vehicles and infantry.
 Defaults to :value:`no`.

-.. index:: Structures; Buildings that can be driven upon.

 .. versionadded:: 0.7